scrapy/scrapy/docs/topics/spider-middleware.rst

 Scrapy's default referrer policy.

-Scrapy's default referrer policy is a variant of `"no-referrer-when-downgrade"`_, with the addition that "Referrer" is not sent if the parent request was using ``file://`` or ``s3://`` scheme.
+Scrapy's default referrer policy is a variant of `"no-referrer-when-downgrade"`_, with the addition that "Referer" is not sent if the parent request was using ``file://`` or ``s3://`` scheme.

 .. warning::
-    Scrapy's default referrer policy—just like `"no-referrer-when-downgrade"`_,
-    the W3C-recommended value for browsers—will send a non-empty "Referer" header from any ``http(s)://`` to any ``https://`` URL, even if the domain is different.
+    Scrapy's default referrer policy — just like `"no-referrer-when-downgrade"`_, the W3C-recommended value for browsers — will send a non-empty "Referer" header from any ``http(s)://`` to any ``https://`` URL, even if the domain is different.
     `"same-origin"`_ may be a better choice if you want to remove referrer